cquickstad/uvm_enum/README.md

 These problems reveal that, in many use cases, enums are a software design anti-pattern.
 Verification engineers that use enums are often not using the best tool for the job.

 ### Solution
 All of these problems can be overcome by using objects instead of enums.
-However, most digital logic verification engineers find it difficult give up the advantages that come built-in with SystemVerilog's enums.
+However, most digital logic verification engineers find it difficult to give up the advantages that come built-in with SystemVerilog's enums.
 Furthermore, they often lack the time or skill to develop the object-oriented solution and end up developing code that is hard to maintain and difficult to reuse.

 **uvm_enum** is the library that provides the solution.
 It...
 - implements most of the advantages that enums have natively.